 Want to teach your kids a little math?
 Get them in the kitchen, get them measuring.
-Between measuring and cooking terms you have a lot your can teach your kids.
-Math and language arts for example.
-Plus it can just be fun to sit back and watch them while they are trying to find the right measuring cups and spoons.
+Between measuring and cooking terms you have a lot your can teach your kids, and it will not feel like learning for them.

 Kids in the Kitchen – Measuring and Cooking Terms

 *This post contains affiliate links, for more information see my disclosure policy.*

 Don’t forget to make sure your kids are being safe in the kitchen too.
 Once they get hurt, whether it is a little cut or scrap they might not be as excited to get back in the kitchen.
 I speak from experience sadly.